huangbiubiu/SketchRecognition/readme.md

 Use `train` to train data, and return a discriminant matrix *W* using LDA.

 *Technical details*<br>
 As mentioned above, we use CUHK for training.
-More specificly, we use 88 faces for training, which is cropped.
+More specificly, 88 faces were used for training, which is cropped.
 Our cropped algorithm wasn't applied to face images because there are already cropped sketches and photos in CUHK dataset.

 #### Load testing data
 In this step, testing gallery was loaded and features were extracted.
 The motivation of this step is as same as the first step.